MicrosoftDocs/dynamics-365-intelligent-order-management/topics/integrate-procurement.md

 The following dual-write scenarios are supported:

-- Purchase orders can be created and updated by Dataverse users, but the process and data are controlled by Supply Chain Management.
+- Dataverse users can create and update purchase orders, but Supply Chain Management controls the process and data.
 The constraints on updates to purchase order columns in Supply Chain Management apply when updates come from Intelligent Order Management.
-For example, you can't update a purchase order if it has been finalized, and you can't update a purchase order that was created in Intelligent Order Management until the purchase order is confirmed in Supply Chain Management.
+For example, you can't update a purchase order if it's finalized, and you can't update a purchase order that was created in Intelligent Order Management until the purchase order is confirmed in Supply Chain Management.
 - Several columns are managed only by Supply Chain Management and can't be updated in Intelligent Order Management.
 To learn which columns can't be updated, review the mapping tables in the product.
 Most of these columns are set to read-only on Dataverse pages.

-    For example, the columns for price information are managed by Supply Chain Management.
+    For example, Supply Chain Management manages the columns for price information.
 Supply Chain Management has trade agreements in place, and columns such as **Unit price**, **Discount**, and **Net amount** come only from Supply Chain Management.
-To ensure that a price is synced to Intelligent Order Management, you should use the **Sync** feature on the **Purchase Order** and **Purchase Order Product** pages in Dataverse after purchase order data is entered.
+To ensure that a price is synced to Intelligent Order Management, use the **Sync** feature on the **Purchase Order** and **Purchase Order Product** pages in Dataverse after entering purchase order data.
 For more information, see [Sync with the Dynamics 365 Supply Chain Management procurement data on demand](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/scm-field-service-procurement#sync-procurement).

-- Product receipts (which are known as purchase order receipts in Dataverse) are managed by Supply Chain Management and can't be created from Dataverse if Supply Chain Management is installed.
-The product receipts from Supply Chain Management are synced from Supply Chain Management to Dataverse.
+- Supply Chain Management manages product receipts (which are known as purchase order receipts in Dataverse) and can't be created from Dataverse if Supply Chain Management is installed.
+Product receipts from Supply Chain Management are synced from Supply Chain Management to Dataverse.
-- Under-delivery is allowed in Supply Chain Management.
+- Supply Chain Management allows under-delivery.
 The OneFSSCM solution adds logic so that, when a product receipt line (known as a purchase order receipt product in Dataverse) is created or updated, an inventory journal row is created in Dataverse to adjust the remaining quantity that is on order for under-delivery scenarios.

 ## Transaction status and visibility of purchase orders from Supply Chain Management directly in Intelligent Order Management